Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Experiments

-We decode each of the four trained models multiple times with varying nonlinear abstractiveness constraints. \xfigref{trends} plots the resulting abstractiveness and human-measured factuality, thereby providing a visual representation of the abstractiveness-factuality tradeoff for the four models. \tabref{facth-qags} shows the same 17 \mint and FactH values, along with QAGS values and the \mint-adjusted factualities \muFactH and \muQAGS.
+We use each of the four BART models to decode its respective test set multiple times, with varying abstractiveness constraints, resulting in 17 outputs.
+For each one, we obtain human factuality judgements on the corresponding 600 samples, resulting in 17 x 600 human factuality judgements -- our \textsc{ConstraintsFact} dataset --, which we aggregate into 17 mean \facth scores; we also compute the corresponding 17 \mint scores. \xfigref{trends} plots the resulting abstractiveness and human-measured factuality for each of the four models, thereby providing a visual representation of the abstractiveness-factuality tradeoff for these models. \tabref{facth-f50} shows the same 17 \mint and \facth values, along with \muFactH and F@50 scores.

-\paragraph{XSum.} The lower right of \xfigref{trends} shows five lozenges ($\blacklozenge$).
-The larger of these represents the decoding of the test set with our XSum-trained model using default settings; the other four red points represent decodings under the same model, but with different abstractiveness constraints that result in more \textit{extractive} ($1/\lambda_h$) or more \textit{abstractive} ($\lambda_h$) summaries (\secref{slider}).
+The lower right of \xfigref{trends} shows five lozenges ($\blacklozenge$).
+The larger one represents the decoding with our \textbf{XSum}-trained model using default settings; the other four red points represent decodings under the same model, but with different abstractiveness constraints that result in more \textit{extractive} ($1/\lambda_h$) or more \textit{abstractive} ($\lambda_h$) summaries (\secref{slider}).
 The five red points are associated with a dashed linear trend line.
-Compared to the other points in the figure, abstractiveness is high and factuality low.
-It took a strong extractive reward ($1/\lambda_1$), which we did not use for the models trained on other datasets, to pull this model toward lower abstractiveness and higher factuality.
+Compared to the other points in the figure, abstractiveness is high and factuality low -- the model tends to paraphrase its input, often incorrectly.
+It took a strong extractive reward ($1/\lambda_1$), which we did not use for the models trained on other datasets, to bias this model toward lower abstractiveness and higher factuality.

-\paragraph{Multi-News.} Four decodings using the MN-500 model are shown as squares $\blacksquare$, decodings under the MN-800 model as triangles { $\blacktriangle$}.
-The two decodings without constraints, denoted by the larger symbols, are far apart: MN-500 is more abstractive and less factual, MN-800 is the opposite.
-This can be explained by the fact that for MN-500, larger parts of the input are truncated (\secref{exp-setup}) that the untruncated reference summary in training may still refer to; the model learns to hallucinate more.
-However, the trend lines of MN500 and MN-800 are almost identical.
-This underscores the value of the trend lines, which reveal the near identical abstractiveness-factuality spectrum of these two models.
+For the \textbf{Multi-News} models, four decodings using MN-500 are shown as squares ($\blacksquare$), decodings under MN-800 as triangles ({ $\blacktriangle$}).
+The MN-800 model is more factual across the abstractiveness spectrum.
+This can be explained by the fact that for MN-500, larger parts of the input are truncated (\secref{exp-setup}) that the untruncated reference summary in training may still refer to; the MN-500 model learns to hallucinate more.